 Writing a blog can involve a large time commitment, but can be incredibly rewarding and prove highly effective as a science communication tool.
 Here are some tips to help you blog up a storm.

 Write meaningful, short headlines.
-Try to use fewer than eight words and give a strong indication of what you are writing about in the first two words.
-‘Water quality: what should we do about it?’ instead of ‘What should we do about water quality?’.
+Eight words or fewer is ideal.
+Give a strong indication of what you are writing about in the first two words.
+‘Water quality: what should we do about it?’ instead of ‘What should we do about water quality?’

 Use plenty of links to provide context and background.
 Ensure the text you link gives the reader a clear idea of what they are clicking through to.